 Leiden University is a research-intensive university, and the same also applies for The Hague.
 Our basic principle is that our research should be an integral and recognisable part of our teaching, and that our teaching and research should be closely interwoven.
 Our research in The Hague meets the same high standards of quality and integrity as the research carried out in Leiden.

 The research conducted in The Hague – like that in Leiden – comprises both long-term and fundamental, curiosity-driven research as well as policy research, which is generally more short-term.

-The long-term research programmes in The Hague are conducted at the Institute for Public Administration and focus on themes that match the capital city: public management, comparative policy analysis, security governance, and international and European governance.
+The long-term research programmes in The Hague focus on themes that are prevalent in the capital city: public management, comparative policy analysis, security governance, international and European governance and international law.
 The multidisciplinary Centre for Modern Urban Studies (MUS) also offers programmes that focus on changes in modern-day large cities.

 The Hague is home to a unique Dual PhD Centre, which focuses on the combination of work and obtaining a PhD, offering external PhD candidates the opportunity to devote part of their working time to scientific research.
 The research carried out by these candidates features a theme that is relevant to their professional field.
 The Centre helps them develop a research plan, provides training and ensures that their research fits within a scientific discipline and graduate school and that it ties in with the research of a potential supervisor.
 The Centre offers a unique opportunity for the PhD candidate, the employer and for academia.